Prem Singh Rathore

-Prem Singh Rathore is an Indian politician from Hyderabad, Telangana.
-He is a BJP member who formerly represented Goshamahal Assembly constituency (Maharajgunj) in the Telangana Legislative Assembly, representing as a Bharatiya Janata Party (BJP) MLA earlier in his career (from 1984 to 2004) as of 24 April 2024, he was appointed as Hyderabad Lok Sabha Co-ordinator (in-charge) and other surrounding constituencies.
+Thakur Prem Singh Rathore is an Indian politician from Hyderabad, Telangana.
+A member of the Bharatiya Janata Party (BJP), he previously served as a Member of the Andhra Pradesh Legislative Assembly representing the Maharajgunj constituency (now Goshamahal Assembly constituency) from 1984 to 2004.
+On 24 April 2024, he was appointed as the BJP's Lok Sabha Co-ordinator for Hyderabad and its surrounding constituencies.